duongel/BetterTextField/README.md

 # BetterTextField
 A drop-in replacement for UITextField.

-Handles UITextField's inability to center the placeholder and text, if text alignment is set to centered and clear button is visible.
+* handles UITextField's inability to center the placeholder and text, if text alignment is set to centered and clear button is visible.
+* adds margin-left and/or margin-right the easy way.

+## Screenshots

 ## Installation
 With cocoapods: